zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 be modified by adding ARIA attributes.

-One important complication is that all of these native accessibility APIs are *synchronous*, while Chromium is multi-process, with the contents of each web page living in a different process than the process that implements Chromium's UI and the native accessibility APIs.
+One important complication is that all of these native accessibility APIs are *synchronous*, while Monyhar is multi-process, with the contents of each web page living in a different process than the process that implements Monyhar's UI and the native accessibility APIs.
 Furthermore, the renderer processes are *sandboxed*, so they can't implement operating system APIs directly.